-Management is responsible for the preparation and fair presentation of the financial statements in accordance with IFRS, the provisions of Emiri Decree No. 2 of 1995 as applicable to Sharjah Airport free zone authority or to Sharjah U.A.E Federal Law, and for such internal controls as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of the financial statements in accordance with IFRSs, the provisions of Emiri Decree No. (2) of 1995 as applicable to Sharjah Airport free zone authority, and for such internal controls as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.